Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Experiments

 \subsection{Multi-floor}

 We also tested our system's ability to plan across floors, specifically avoiding obstacles like an elevator under maintenance.
-This test also challenged the system to understand the robot's capabilities, such as avoiding the broken elevator and stairs beyond the reach of a wheeled robot, while still finding the shortest possible path.
+This test challenged the system to account for the robot’s limitations, such as avoiding the broken elevator and stairs, which are inaccessible for a wheeled robot, while still computing the shortest feasible path.
+Although a robot’s physical capabilities remain constant during navigation and could theoretically be hard-coded, we argue that it is essential for the LLM to understand the robot's capabilities in order to make dynamic decisions, such as determining whether the robot can safely traverse small steps or slopes.